Skip to main content

 Minimum Strength

-Certain items require a Minimum Strength to use without penalty.
+Some items require a minimum Strength to use effectively.

 Armor and Worn Gear

-Each die type difference between the character’s Strength and the item’s Minimum Strength inflicts a −1 penalty to Pace, minimum 1, Agility, and Agility-linked skills.
+Each die-type difference between the user’s Strength and the item’s Minimum Strength inflicts -1 to Pace (minimum 1), Agility, and Agility-linked skills.

 Melee and Thrown Weapons

-A thrown or melee weapon’s damage die is limited by the user’s Strength die.
+A melee or thrown weapon’s damage die cannot exceed the user’s Strength die.

-If the user’s Strength is lower than the weapon’s Minimum Strength, they do not gain any of its positive abilities such as Reach or Parry bonuses, though they still suffer any penalties.
+If the user’s Strength is lower than the weapon’s Minimum Strength, they gain none of its positive qualities such as Reach or Parry bonuses, though they still suffer any penalties.

 Ranged Weapons

-The user suffers a −1 attack penalty for each die step difference between their Strength and the weapon’s minimum.
+The user suffers -1 to attacks for each die step their Strength falls short of the weapon’s Minimum Strength.

 Example: Flynn can technically fire a weapon that is too heavy for him, but every missing Strength step makes the attack harder and less reliable.